Pradumnasaraf/Pradumnasaraf/README.md

 I am a **DevOps** and **API** developer.
 I like building tools (CLI and Automation) with scalable APIs.

 I advocate for **Open Source** literacy and inclusivity.
-I am working with several communities to bring more people into the Open Source ecosystem.
+I work with communities to bring more people into the Open Source ecosystem.

 <br>